-(See also FAQ # 7)
+(See also FAQ # 6)

-33. WHAT SHOULD I USE AS MY "US VOTING ADDRESS"?
+37. WHAT SHOULD I USE AS MY "US VOTING ADDRESS" WHEN I'M STUDYING ABROAD?

-As a US citizen living abroad, your "voting address" is the address of the last place you lived in the US--regardless of who owns it now, whether you were registered to vote before you left or whether you intend to return to that residence.
-(See also FAQ # 16) University students may choose to use either your home address or your last address on campus.
+As a US citizen living abroad, your "voting address" is the street address of the last place you lived in the US.
+This applies even if your family no longer owns the property, or you no longer have ties to the state, or you don't intend to return to that address or that state, or even if it no longer exists as a residence.
+It also doesn't matter if you were registered to vote at that address.
+(See also FAQ #15)

+University students may choose to use either your home address or your last address on campus.

-34. IF I SEND IN THE FEDERAL POST CARD APPLICATION (FPCA), WHAT HAPPENS WHEN I RETURN TO THE US?
+38. IF I SEND IN THE FEDERAL POST CARD APPLICATION (FPCA), WHAT HAPPENS WHEN I RETURN TO THE US?

-Once you are back living in the US, you'll need to update your address with your Local Election Official--just like you do whenever you move.
+Once you're back living in the US, you'll need to update your address with your Local Election Official--just like you do whenever you move.